Function-indexed empirical processes based on an infinite source Poisson transmission stream: Introduction

 \end{itemize}

 We will assume that the exponent $\alpha$ satisfies

-Under Assumption~\ref{hypo:isp}, the process~(\ref{eq:defgginfini}) is well defined and stationary, see e.g. \cite{fay:roueff:soulier:2007}.
-Under additional moment assumptions, it is shown in this reference that the autocovariance function of the process $X$ is regularly varying at infinity with index $2H-2\in (-1,0)$, where $H=(3-\alpha)/2$.
+Under Assumption~\ref{hypoisp}, the process (\ref{eqdefgginfini}) is well defined and stationary, see, e.g., Fay, Roueff and Soulier \cite{fayroueffsoulier2007}.
+Under additional moment assumptions, it is shown in this reference that the autocovariance function of the process $X$ is regularly varying at infinity with index $2H-2\in(-1,0)$, where $H=(3-\alpha)/2$.
 Such slow rate of decay of the covariance function is often associated with long range dependence.

 We are interested in studying the large time behavior of the empirical process